nobuaki-mzmt/mizumoto-lab/index.md

 {% capture content %}
 We intentionally restricted our research (mainly) to termites for inspiration.
 Do you have a research question?
-We can solve it with termites!
+We can answer it with termites!
 {% endcapture %}
 {%
   include feature.html